TharushaK01/React_Social_Media_Wall/README.md

 ## 🖥️ Live Demo
 https://github.com/user-attachments/assets/4861ad9d-e2ba-4638-9072-9f1e55194f0a

-🤝 ## Contributing
-This project is a work in progress, and I welcome your contributions to enhance it!
-To get involved:

 ## Fork the repository
 Create a new branch for your feature (git checkout -b feature-name)